Sabir Rakhimov: Early life and prewar career

-Sobir Rakhimov was born on 25 January 1902 in Tashkent to a working-class family of Kazakh ethnicity.
+Sobir Rakhimov was born on 25 January 1902 in Tashkent to a working-class family; his father was an ethnic Kazakh and his mother was an ethnic Uzbek.
 In early childhood he was poor and spent several years in an orphanage.
 He became a farmworker, and later worked at a textile factory in Tashkent.

 In September 1922, Rakhimov joined the Red Army, becoming a student at the Baku Joint Military School.
 After graduating in August 1925, he was appointed a platoon leader in the Separate Uzbek Cavalry Battalion, and held the same position in the 1st Uzbek Cavalry Regiment of the 6th Uzbek Cavalry Brigade from 1927, stationed in Samarkand.
 During this period, he participated in the fight to suppress the Basmachi movement.
 He was wounded multiple times and awarded the Order of the Red Banner.
 Rakhimov joined the Communist Party of the Soviet Union in 1928.

 Rakhimov entered the Vystrel course in June 1930 and upon his graduation in September of that year was sent to the 41st Mountain Cavalry Regiment of the 19th Mountain Cavalry Division, stationed in the Central Asian Military District.
 With the regiment, he served successively as commander of the machine gun squadron, assistant regimental chief of staff, and chief of the regimental school.
 Rakhimov transferred to become chief of staff of the 42nd Uzbek Cavalry Regiment, stationed in Samarkand, in November 1936.
 During the Great Purge, Rakhimov was dismissed from the Red Army in July 1938 and imprisoned.
 He was released in October 1940, reinstated in the Red Army, and appointed deputy commander of the 9th Motor Rifle Regiment of the 9th Separate Tank Division, part of the Central Asian Military District at Bayramali.
 The division became part of the newly formed 27th Mechanized Corps in early 1941.